andesfreedesign/RepairLinks_FreeCAD/README.md

 # RepairLinks_FreeCAD
-A simple macro to repair broken links in FreeCAD files
+A simple macro to repair broken links in FreeCAD

 ## How to use
 - Having a file with broken links